topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/Website.png)

-### We now have the LEMP stack fully configured.
-In the next steps, we’ll create a PHP script to test that Nginx is in fact able to handle .php files within your newly configured website.
+### I now have the LEMP stack fully configured.
+In the next steps, I will create a PHP script to test that Nginx is in fact able to handle .php files within the newly configured website.

 ## Testing PHP with Nginx
 Now that the LAMP stack is completely installed and fully operational.Testing can be completed to validate that Nginx can correctly handle the  `.php` files off to the PHP processor.
 This can be done by creating a test PHP file in the document root.

-To get this completed, A new file called `info.php` within the document root in the text editor isN.B : For privacy, the some contents in the page were covered
+To get this completed, I typed `info.php` into the new file  within the document root of the text editor

- was typed into the new file

 ### Accessing the webpage from the web browswer

 The web page can be accessed using the domain name or public IP address that was set in the Nginx configuration file, followed by /info.php